HangfireIO/Hangfire.Build/README.md

 PM> Install-Package Hangfire.Build
 ```

 After installing, there are some things to be done.
-Please go to the `packages\Hangfire.Build.*` folder and copy the following files to the **project root folder**:
+Please go to the `packages\Hangfire.Build.*\tools` folder and copy the following files to the **project root folder**:

 * `build.bat` – bootstrapper script you will call to start the build.
 * `psake-project.ps1` – template script for your project, will contain build tasks.